sustained/nuxt-dynamic-markdown-example-project/README.md

 # nuxt-dynamic-markdown-example-project

-> A very simple demo for my nuxt module - nuxt-dynamic-markdown.
+A very simple demo for my nuxt module - [nuxt-dynamic-markdown](https://github.com/sustained/nuxt-dynamic-markdown).

+You should go there instead as the README is far more expansive.

 ## Build Setup